Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The David Gareja Wilderness is one of the best day trips from Tbilisi if you want to get a taste of Georgia’s geographic diversity.
 The “rainbow mountains” here feature rolling multi-colored layers of stone.

 The area is named for a hermit who lived here in the 6th century.
 The site grew into a virtual monastic city, at one time having 21 separate monasteries.
 Davit Gareja lies on the border with present-day Azerbaijan and disputes exist about where the actual border lies.
+This dispute is one of the milder ones in the Caucasus, so the site remains safe for visitors.

-No marshrutkas run here, but private transport can be hired or you can take your own vehicle.
+No marshrutkas run here, but private transport can be hired, or you can take your own vehicle.

 Telavi

-Dive deeper into Georgia’s wine country with a day trip to Telavi’s wine chateaus.
+Dive deeper into Georgia’s wine country with a trip to Telavi’s wine chateaus.

 🗺️ Distance from Tbilisi: 2 to 2.5 hours | 📍 Google Maps | 👉 Book a Telavi Wine Tour